Keystone-Strategy/db/README.md

 `SERVER_MIGRATION_PATH`

-A folder path to save the migration scripts.If this variable is not specified it will create a `migrations` folder in the root path of the project.
+A folder path where migrations will be saved.If this variable is not specified it will create a `migrations` folder in the root path of the project.

 ## commands